What is a planetarium?

 What is your age policy?

-We strongly recommend children be at least 4 years old to attend a show due to the nature of the theater and the content of presentation(s).
-We do have some shows geared for younger children ages 2-3.
+We recommend children be at least 4 years old to attend a show due to the nature of the theater and the content of presentation(s).
+However, we do have some shows geared for younger children ages 2-3.

 Why can't I come into the planetarium after a scheduled show begins?
 Why can't I get back in if I leave during the show?